 Dozens of AWS data centers across the world are continuously monitored and maintained.
 Datacenter diversification ensures that a disaster in one region does not cause permanent data disruption around the world.

-AWS tries to keep the data centers hidden.
+Amazon Web Services tries to keep the data centers hidden.
 Many are in out-of-the-way sites, and access is only allowed on an essential basis.
 This ensures that data centers and the data they hold are safe from intrusions.

 Moreover, Amazon has experience in cloud services, so potential attacks and outages can be identified quickly and easily diverted at any time of day.
 The same cannot be said for a small firm where computing is handled by a single IT professional in a large office.

 AWS services are shaking up the computing world as Amazon.com is shaping the American retail space.
-Through cheap pricing for its cloud services, AWS offers scalable and affordable services to new entrants and Fortune 500 organizations.
+Through cheap pricing for its cloud services, it offers scalable and affordable services to new entrants and Fortune 500 organizations.